Welcome, seeker of knowledge! 🐧

 The digits after the decimal point (.) are cut off.

-That's inconvient but luckily there are more kind of data types.
+That's inconvenient but luckily there are more kinds of data types.

 Your new friend will be the ✨ float ✨.
 9/2 will be 4.5 — as expected!